bxparks/AceTime/USER_GUIDE.md

 from the UTC time using various transition rules.

-Both meanings of "time zone" are supported by the `TimeZone` class using 4 different types as follows:
+Both meanings of "time zone" are supported by the `TimeZone` class using 3 different types as follows:

-* `TimeZone::kTypeManual`: a fixed base and DST offsets from UTC
+* `TimeZone::kTypeManual`: a fixed base offset and optional DST offset from UTC
 * `TimeZone::kTypeBasic` with `BasicZoneSpecifier`: zones which can be encoded with (relatively) simple rules from the TZ Database
 * `TimeZone::kTypeExtended` with `ExtendedZoneSpecifier`:  all zones in